Bolesław Leśmian: Work

 To Polish readers, Leśmian's style is unique and easily recognizable, intuitively accessible despite its idiosyncrasy.
-In his poems, in a fantastical, mythical and fabulous environment - often inhabited with creatures taken from the Polish folklore and traditions - Leśmian expounds his life philosophy, revolving around his equally deep and personal fascinations with God and death.
-The protagonists of his works are usually "handicapped humans", struggling between Culture and Nature, unable to accept their in-between positions.
-For Leśmian, the only ones who can do this - the only ones able to live with both Culture and Nature simultaneously - are poets, the last examples of "the primitive mankind."
+In his poems, in a fantastical, mythical and fabulous environment — often inhabited with creatures taken from the Polish folklore and traditions — Leśmian expounds his life philosophy, revolving around his equally deep and personal fascinations with God and death.
+The protagonists of his works are usually "handicapped humans", struggling between Culture and Nature, unable to accept their in-between existence.
+For Leśmian, the only ones who can do this - the only ones able to live with both Culture and Nature simultaneously — are poets, the last examples of "the primitive mankind."

 Relying heavily on "the vertiginous word-formation potential of Polish," Leśmian's style is especially notable for its numerous neologisms, many of which are still in use in everyday Polish language (as opposed to, say, Cyprian Norwid's similar experiments).
 Referred to as "leśmianisms" by subsequent scholars, these neologisms are usually the product of the versatile "prefix+verb/noun(+suffix)" formula natural to most Slavic languages, but peculiar to many other languages, rendering Leśmian's poetry "almost untranslatable" into English.

 Some of Leśmian's favourite prefixes include those who imply a lack of certain qualities (like bez- or nie-, loosely, "without," or "non-"), leading certain scholars to dub him "the Dante of non-being."
-Considered one of the greatest Polish poets in history, Leśmian is certainly one of the most interesting artists of the interwar period, creator of a uniquely stylised Polish folk ballad and profoundly personal - and, nevertheless, popular - metaphysical lyrics.
+Considered one of the greatest Polish poets in history, Leśmian is certainly one of the most interesting artists of the interwar period, creator of a uniquely stylised Polish folk ballad and profoundly personal — and, nevertheless, popular — metaphysical lyrics.
 In addition, he is frequently mentioned as the most notable poet of erotic verses in the history of the Polish language.